nurettinakpolat/C64VR/README.md

 Load T64 files as if it were a disk file using LOAD"*",8,1.

 <h3>Controls</h3>
-Use your index fingers on the hand controllers to operate the C64 keyboard or the controllers. <br/><br/>To use your hands, set down the controllers.
+Use your index fingers on the hand controllers to operate the C64 keyboard or the controllers.
+To use your hands, place the controllers on a flat surface.
+Your hands will then become visible. <br/><br/>
 To load a disk, simply touch the handle on the 1541 drive, which will open all available files in the C64 emulator.
 <br/><br/>
 The controllers also function as joysticks for gameplay.
 When using the left joystick to control, the fire button is on the right controller, and vice versa.